Phishing and Pharming: Are You and Your Customers at Risk?

 Throughout history, people have used fishing and farming as a means of survival.
 In today’s computer age, cybercriminals are honing their phishing and pharming skills for a different kind of survival: Tricking unsuspecting individuals into revealing sensitive data that the cybercriminals then use to steal funds or identities.

-These common cyberattacks can be devastating to customers, but they can be just as damaging to businesses: Dealing with phishing attacks alone costs large companies $3.7 million yearly.
+These common cyberattacks can be devastating to customers, but they can be just as damaging to businesses: In 2022, there were 300,497 phishing victims with a total loss of $52,089,159 in the U.S. alone.

-To prevent their customers — and themselves — from falling victim, e-commerce merchants must understand how these cyberattacks work, what effect they can have on their businesses and the steps they should take to help secure customer data.
+To prevent their customers — and themselves — from falling victim, ecommerce businesses must understand how these cyberattacks work, what effect they can have on their businesses and the steps they should take to help secure customer data.

 How Phishing Attacks Compromise Personal Data

 A form of social engineering and identity theft, phishing scams try to trick individuals into revealing personal information, like Social Security numbers, user names and passwords, or credit card numbers.
 Fraudsters typically contact victims by text, email or phone, posing as an authority figure or a seemingly legitimate company to get the victim’s confidential data.
 They may even use actual company logos, authentic-sounding return email addresses and realistic-looking links in their communications to “spoof” unsuspecting customers into providing sensitive data.
-And these emails work: 30% of phishing emails get opened.
+And these emails work: In its fifth year of testing consumers to see if they were able to discern a phishing email from a legitimate one, KnowBe4 reported that 32% failed.

 Although many of these attacks take advantage of software and security weaknesses, they’re essentially still simple con jobs in which fraudsters disguise themselves as trustworthy individuals or businesses.
 And once they have their hands on a customer’s data, they’ll use it to open new credit card accounts or even commit identity theft.